collections_bookmark Part of Final Fantasy

 How often is Archmage Emeritus drawn in a Commander game?

-Does casting Archmage Emeritus actually improve your win rate?
+Does casting Archmage Emeritus actually improve your chances of winning?

 Is Archmage Emeritus legal in Commander?

 Yes.
-Archmage Emeritus is legal in Commander, as well as Legacy, Modern, Pioneer, Vintage, Historic, Timeless, Duel Commander, Brawl, Gladiator, and Oathbreaker.
+Archmage Emeritus is legal in Commander, as well as Legacy, Modern, Pioneer, Vintage, Historic, Timeless, Duel Commander, Brawl, Oathbreaker, and Gladiator.
 It is not legal in Standard, Pauper, or Pauper Commander.
-Its mono-blue color identity means it slots into any Commander deck running a blue commander.
+There are no known bans or restrictions in Commander.